 Carbon monoxide is a deadly odorless and colorless gas produced from burning fuels.
 It can build up in indoor spaces, poisoning the people and animals who breathe it.

 Carbon monoxide poisoning occurs when vital organs such as your brain and heart are deprived of the oxygen they need.
 This can happen startlingly fast because your body’s red blood cells have a stronger affinity for carbon monoxide than oxygen, and carbon monoxide crowds out the oxygen in your bloodstream.

 In addition, carbon monoxide can combine with proteins in your body and cause tissue damage.
 In both instances, serious injury or death can result from just a few minutes of exposure to high levels of carbon monoxide.

 The cure for carbon monoxide poisoning is to breathe in fresh air, Dr. Fertel says.
 Oftentimes, however, it’s difficult to know when there is a problem, and this is where the danger of this deadly gas lies.
-Because the symptoms of CO poisoning are often vague, people don’t realize they are becoming sick, Dr, Fertel says.
+“Because the symptoms of carbon monoxide poisoning are often vague, people don’t realize they’re becoming sick,” Dr. Fertel says.